energon-a-secas/enerbot-prime-slack/README.md

 And you should be asking yourself, where do I put the criteria to respond with my script?

-Well, in the 'Directive' file, you would need to include the file that you added and then define inside of the hash (func) the regex and the name of the module.
+Inside of the 'Directive' file, you must include the file that you added and then define inside of the hash (func) the regex and the name of the module.

 In a short way, it should look like this:

 ```
 require './actions/sing'